How Does Curbside Work?

 - The doctor will have looked over the chart along with your check-in form.

-- They will then perform a full nose to tail examination, going over any questions or concerns you listed on the check-in form or discussed with the room technician.
+- They will then perform a complete nose-to-tail examination, going over any questions or concerns you listed on the check-in form or discussed with the room technician.

 - They will give the vaccines discussed during the check-in process or any other approved procedures.